alfianAH/tba-website/README.md

-# Teori Bahasa dan Automata
+# Language Theory and Automata (Teori Bahasa dan Automata)

 This repository is for my assignment in college.
+There are many blogs about automata in the website.

-You can access it in this [link](https://alfianah.github.io/tbo-assignment-1/)
+You can access it in this [link](https://alfianah.github.io/tba-website/)

 Thanks